lspector/lspector.github.io/publications.md

 ## Conference and Workshop Papers

+Boldi, R., A. Bao, M. Briesch, T. Helmuth, D. Sobania, L. Spector, and A. Lalejini.
+2024.
+Untangling the Effects of Down-Sampling and Selection in Genetic Programming.
+In Artificial Life Conference Proceedings, ALIFE-2024.

 Ding, L., E. Pantridge, and L. Spector.
 2023.
 Probabilistic Lexicase Selection.
 In _Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '23)_.
 Association for Computing Machinery, New York, NY, USA, 1073–1081. ([pdf](https://doi.org/10.1145/3583131.3590375); [preprint pdf](https://arxiv.org/abs/2305.11681))

 Boldi, R., and L. Spector.
 2023.
 Can the Problem-Solving Benefits of Quality Diversity be Obtained Without Explicit Diversity Maintenance?
 In _Genetic and Evolutionary Computation Conference Companion (GECCO-2023 Companion)._ Association for Computing Machinery, New York, NY, USA, 2152–2156. ([pdf](https://doi.org/10.1145/3583133.3596336))